stephaniechallita/dsl/README.md

 # Labs on Domain-Specific Languages (DSL)

 The lab sessions for this course will consist in realizing the following steps.
-After each major step, you will need to showcase your work through a small demonstration, which will be used to determine your grade.
+After each major step, you will need to showcase your work to your lab teacher through a small demonstration, which will be used to grade you.
+You can only move onto the next step once the teacher has validated the current part.

+These lab sessions are to be realized in groups of two.

 ## Overall objectives of the lab

-During these lab sessions, you will create your own version of RoboML, a language to define the behavior of a four-wheeled robot.
+During these lab sessions, you will create your own version of RoboML, a language to define the behavior of a small robot.
 Building the DSL will include modeling the domain (*i.e.* the concepts and their relationships), and implements the associated tooling: *e.g.* the text editor and its services, an interpreter (through a web-based simulator) and a compiler (to Arduino code that will run on the robot itself).

 Below, you can find an example of a program that we expect to write in your language.